A Strong Duality Principle for Equivalence Couplings and Total Variation: Introduction

+for all $\P,\P'\in\mathcal{P}(\Omega,\F)$; the appearence of ``max'' and ``min'' assert that the supremum and infimum are both achieved.

 Our main results, as is the common practice in mathematical optimization, come in the form of sufficient conditions for strong duality to hold.
-To state the first of these, let us say that an equivalence relation $E$ on $\Omega$ is \textit{basic} if $E$ is $(E^{\ast}\otimes E^{\ast})$-measurable.
-Then:
+To state them, we need to introduce an important simplification.
+For an equivalence relation $E$ on $\Omega$, define the sub-$\sigma$-algebra